Yoshiboi18303/Remi-Bot-Code/README.md

 -------------------------------------------------------------

 Anyway, thanks for reading all this, and have a great time looking at all this Code!

+If anything happen to Remi [Click Here](https://discord.gg/AMujeGEmCq) to join our Support Server Or [Check Out](https://yoshiboi-development-status.statuspage.io/) Our Statuspage (as the downtime is said and done there)

 PS: If there's anything I missed, please [email us](mailto:yoshiboi18303.bot.web.development@gmail.com), or DM Yoshiboi18303#4045 on Discord!